 In a staged development program, the company has achieved significant milestones, including the successful commissioning of a pilot scale micronising and spheroidising plant at Collie – the largest and most advanced facility of its kind known to be operating in Australia.

-Plans are now underway to expand to production qualification scale equipment which will demonstrate the company’s capacity to produce micronised graphite and provide the quality control necessary to gain customer sales agreements.
-This phase will be followed by the installation of commercial scale equipment, coupled with complete front end engineering and design for a 1000 tpa micronising facility, which is expected to be operational by the end of 2023.
+Plans are now underway to expand to product “qualification scale” equipment which will demonstrate the company’s capacity to produce micronised graphite and provide the quality control necessary to gain customer sales agreements.
+In March 2023, the Company released the Definitive Feasibility Study for a A$12.5 million graphite micronising facility with a nominal capacity of 4000 tpa.
+The commercial plant will be one of the first of its kind in Australia and is expected to be operational in Q3 2024.

 The Collie facility is also the centre of International Graphite’s research and development program for battery anode material and will use third-party fine flake graphite as feedstock until the company’s Springdale graphite resource comes online, currently scheduled for 2024.
 In the future, it is expected that micronised and spheroidised graphite product will be further purified and coated at Collie to produce a finished battery anode material product suitable for the manufacture of lithium-ion battery anodes.